 When you need to sell a probate property with multiple heirs, it is important to make sure everyone is all on the same page.
 While the executor of the estate has the authority to list and sell the property, it is best to get everyone in agreement ahead of time.
 You don’t want to have anyone contest the sale or create problems within a family if you can avoid it.

-Do you want to learn more about how to sell a probate property in Northern Kentucky?
+Do you want to learn more about how to sell a probate property in Greater Cincinnati Area?
 We can answer any question you have about the process.
 Reach out to us today for more information!
 (859) 412-1940

 I’m Eric.
 I grew up in Northern Kentucky (Florence) and am proud to call it my home.
 I love serving people and my community!
 If you need help selling your probate property, give me a call so I can answer any questions you have, can make recommendations and may be able to provide you an offer over the phone!